Guide

 /

-Much less known and less touristic than the DC3 wreckage lost in the sands of Sólheimasandur, the DC3 wreckage of Eyvindarholt is also located in southern Iceland, near the Seljalandsfoss waterfall.
+Less known and much less crowded than the famous DC-3 wreckage in Sólheimasandur, there’s another notable airplane wreck in Iceland: the Eyvindarholt DC-3.
+This wreck is also located in southern Iceland, but this time near the popular Seljalandsfoss waterfall.

-The owners of the Sauðanes farm then sought someone who would be willing to move it to another location, so that people could enjoy it without disturbing the animals.
-The owner of Eyvindarholt then stepped forward and agreed to recover the wreckage in 2023.
+The owners of the Sauðanes farm needed to find someone willing to relocate the wreckage, moving it to a place where visitors could enjoy the sight without disturbing the animals.
+Finally, in 2023, a landowner from Eyvindarholt stepped forward and agreed to have it moved to his property.

 Valagil area